locationtech/geomesa/docs/user/datastores/query_planning.rst

+.. _query_planning:

 Query Planning
 --------------

+Query planning is the process of translating a GeoTools ``Query`` into something that can be run against a particular back-end.
 Query planning in GeoMesa consists of several different steps:

-1. The CQL filter (if any) is re-written and optimized for fast evaluation
+#.
+The CQL filter (if any) is re-written and optimized for fast evaluation
-2. The CQL filter is split apart to match against the available indices
+#.
+The CQL filter is split apart and compared against the available indices
-3. One of the available indices is selected to execute the query
+#.
+One of the available indices is selected to execute the query
-4. A logical query plan is created by the core GeoMesa indexing code
+#.
+A logical query plan is created by the core GeoMesa indexing code
-5. A physical query plan is created for the particular back-end database
+#.
+A physical query plan is created for the particular back-end database

 Filter Decomposition
 ^^^^^^^^^^^^^^^^^^^^